Monday, December 27, 2021

 The Shepard’s Granddaughter is one of the teaching materials recommended by Javier Dávila - and which the Independent Investigator had no objection to indeed it seems to be a book the Investigator thought Lulka should be praising and that it was racist for Lulka not to praise it.
 According to the Independent Investigator these materials “were intended to, and do for the most part: (1) center the voices of marginalized Palestinians (particularly those of Palestinian children).”

 How?
 By calling Jews child-killers?
-This seems to be a trope that equity officers and human rights experts are not just blind to but actually embrace.
+This seems to be a trope that equity officers and human rights experts are, not just blind to, but actually embrace.

 This is what systemic antisemitism looks like.

-Footnote: In a recent article on antisemitism at the University of Toronto's medical school, Ayelet Kuper – who the school employs as an advisor on antisemitism notes that it was the Equity Diversity and Inclusion crew who were most likely to bully Jews,.
+Footnote: In a more recent article on antisemitism at the University of Toronto's medical school, Ayelet Kuper – who the school employs as an advisor on antisemitism notes that it was the Equity Diversity and Inclusion crew who were most likely to bully Jews,.
 See here.

 Brian Henry is a writer, editor, creative writing instructor, and publisher of the Quick Brown Fox blog.
 He’s written opinion pieces for the National Post and The Toronto Star.
 He was also a regular contributor to the (now defunct) Jewish Tribune and the Engage and Harry’s Place websites in the UK.
 This piece was previously pbublished on TheJ.ca, the Canadian Jewish community's online journal of news and opinion.